 You may also solicit help from an expert who is independent of the annuity sales process when choosing which company to purchase from.
 Called an independent fiduciary, these experts will help you understand the entire annuity process and listen to your goals before recommending which insurance company to work with and what type of annuity to purchase.
 This type of professional advice may be valuable to someone new to the annuity market because independent fiduciaries are not salespeople for the insurance companies or banks and will put your needs first.

 Here is an alphabetical list of some of the main annuity issuers with the highest ratings in the $2.7 trillion annuity industry.
-Annuity.org has no relationship in any way to any of the listed issuers and is not engaged in the issuance of new annuity policies.
+Annuity.org has no relationship to any of the listed issuers and is not engaged in the issuance of new annuity policies.

 American Equity is an industry leader in the development and sale of fixed-index and fixed-rate annuity products.
 It is licensed to sell in all 50 states and Washington, D.C.
 The company’s primary focus is annuities, but it also manages investment spreads and risk to earn predictable returns.

 Texas-based American National was founded in 1905.
 A major provider of insurance and annuities, its products are distributed through career agents, independent marketing organizations and multiple line exclusive agents, as well as direct distribution channels.

-Genworth Financial was founded as the Life Insurance Company of Virginia in 1871.
-Its products and services include life and long-term-care policies, wealth management and annuities.
+AIG was founded in 1919.
+Its products and services include life and travel insurance, mutual funds, structured settlements and annuities.

 The International Netherlands Group is based in Amsterdam.
 In 2012, ING was the world’s largest banking/financial services and insurance conglomerate by revenue, with gross receipts exceeding $150 billion.
 It sells indexed and fixed immediate annuities.